Andrei0872/andreigatej.dev-new/content/blog/preloading-chunks-with-webpack/index.md

 Here is an interesting and practical question worth investigating: *What happens if a preloaded chunk also preloads other chunks?*

-Getting back to our diagram, there is just a simple addition: `a1.js` dynamically imports `a2.js` with the `webpackPrefetch: true` magic comment:
+Getting back to our diagram, there is just a simple addition: `a1.js` dynamically imports `a2.js` with the `webpackPreload: true` magic comment:

 ![nested preloading](./images/nested-preloading.png)